Tobacco-Free Youth

 Is your child ready to quit using tobacco?

-Teenagers who use tobacco don’t always look like pack-a-day cigarette smokers.
+Teenagers who use tobacco don’t always look like pack-a-day smokers.
 Many of them do something called vaping.
-Because vaping is a newer concept, many adults aren’t always aware of it.

 What is vaping?

 Vaping is the inhaling of a vapor created by an electronic cigarette (e-cigarette) or other vaping device.
 E-cigarettes are battery-powered smoking devices.
-They have cartridges filled with a liquid that usually has nicotine, flavorings, and chemicals.
+They are filled with a liquid that usually has nicotine, flavorings, and chemicals.

 How is vaping dangerous?